afeezazeez/MiniSend/README.md

 ```
 ### LARAVEL INSTALLATION
 Install the dependencies and start the server and run app setup command.
 Also Seeder was set up for emails.
-Emails can be seeded into database using
+Emails can be seeded into database together with thier attachments using
 `php artisan db:seed` as stated below

 ```console